mhpranta12/LMS/README.md

 ## Set Up Instructions
 **Backend**
+Clone the repository
+Copy the appsetting.json file
+Create a Database in local named lms
+Run the migrations file from the repository
+Then rebuild the application
+Then run the API Project.
+Then Add some User role in the data base role table.
+Then Register as a new user
+Then Login by that credentials
+Then End points will be seen

 ## Front End
+Clone the repository
+Then run these commands in terminal npm install npm run dev

+Then open the given port in browser

 ## Features Completed
+Backend
+Full CRUD for Books maagement .
+Also books by branch and by category view

 ## Assumptions and design decisions
+Architecture: Clean Architecture (To ensure proper organization, single responsiblity, testability) Design Principles : SOLID (To ensure separation of concern)

+Design Patterns  : Unit of work (To ensure atomicity of operations) , Repository (To ensure single responsibility) Security : JWT Token

 ## How to run the application